J-Glover/Code-snippet-wordpress/README.md

 ## 🙏 Acknowledgments

-- List any libraries or tools you used
-- Credit any inspiration or resources
+- CursorAI used to generate the code for this plugin